Father Figure: Exploring Alternate Notions of Black Fatherhood

-At first, working with these loving fathers was actually the last thing I wanted to do.
+Working directly with fathers was actually the last thing I would have wanted to do.
 Many of the encounters were filled with situations I had not experienced as a child, so they were difficult to witness, difficult to understand, and often difficult to photograph.
-But I knew I had to push past that resistance and spend time with these families – sometimes even live with them for a while.
-That was the only way to establish the trust and connection necessary to make the images I wanted.
+But I knew I had to push past my resistance and spend time with these families – sometimes even live with them for a while.
+That was the only way to establish the level of connection necessary to make the images I wanted.

-Father Figure is not about reinterpreting “good/bad dad” categorizations, or myth-busting.
-It’s primarily about personal redemption.
-But by showing those quiet moments that are deemed un-newsworthy, I hope this work can also prompt people to question assumptions and become sensitive to the broader context of Black fatherhood.
-Perhaps it can serve as a counterbalance to the prevalent visual narrative.
+The work resulted in an ongoing project I dubbed Father Figure.
+By focusing on quiet moments that are deemed un-newsworthy, I hope this work can prompt people to question assumptions and become sensitive to the broader context of Black fatherhood.
+Perhaps it can also serve as a counterbalance to the prevalent visual narrative re.
+Black fathers.

 In sharing of themselves so freely, the fathers I collaborated with gave me access to the richness of their human experience, which enabled me to find and share my own truth.
 That was perhaps the biggest gift I received and for that, I will always be grateful.